cpcwood/home-server/README.md

 yarn install
 ```

-The following services should be running before the start of the server:
+Unless using the docker-compose development method, the following services should be running before the start of the server:
 - [Sidekiq](https://github.com/mperham/sidekiq) v6 - should be running before start of server (already installed via Gemfile, started using ```bundle exec sidekiq -C config/sidekiq.yml``` either automatically using systemd (or other process manager) or in terminal window)
 - [Redis](https://redislabs.com/get-started-with-redis/) v5 - required for persistent jobs with sidekiq in case of server shutdown (can be installed from the terminal using homebrew ```brew install redis```, then started using ```brew services start redis```)